 Responsible.
 Programs of accountability, as all programs collecting sensitive health information, must put in place processes that protect the privacy of the patients and their families.

-While the analysis throughout CHA's measure selection framework for accountability measures will provide greater detail on ideal measure characteristics, some broad overarching principles are especially important to children’s hospitals in programs of accountability.
+While the analysis throughout CHA's measure selection framework will provide greater detail on ideal measure characteristics, some broad overarching principles are especially important to children’s hospitals in programs of accountability.
 Specifically, children’s hospitals recommend that measures used for accountability purposes are:

 Conceptual model of pediatric quality measurement